 - Place Grains/Starchy Vegetables on one quarter, Protein Foods on the other quarter, and feature Non-Starchy Vegetables on the remaining half.
 This provides about one serving Protein Food, one serving Grains/Starchy Vegetables and two servings Vegetables.
 When choosing grain foods for the Grains/Starchy Vegetables portion of the plate, choose whole grains most of the time, such as whole grain breads, cereals and brown rice.

-- We may or may not want to enjoy extras at a meal, indicated by the small side plates.
-Sometimes we do because, for example, a roll “finishes” the meal for us – say a favorite meal of crispy baked chicken, garlic mashed potatoes and fresh broccoli just doesn’t feel complete without an accompanying dinner roll.
-Other times, we might prefer to skip the roll and just have more mashed potatoes if we’re still hungry after the first serving.
-Or we might choose to have a dessert, be it fresh fruit or a piece of that yummy chocolate cake.
-Or we may not be hungry for either and just skip any extras at a meal.
+- You may or may not want to enjoy extras at a meal, indicated by the small side plates.
+Sometimes you do because, for example, a roll “finishes” the meal for you – say a favorite meal of crispy baked chicken, garlic mashed potatoes and fresh broccoli just doesn’t feel complete without an accompanying dinner roll.
+Other times, you might prefer to skip the roll and just have more mashed potatoes if you’re still hungry after the first serving.
+Or ou might choose to have a dessert, be it fresh fruit or a piece of that yummy chocolate cake.
+Or you may not be hungry for either and just skip any extras at a meal.

 - Use the Plate Model as a guide for where to begin.
-As we eat, we then want to assess how satisfied and full we are becoming.
-That helps us decide whether we need to eat all that’s on our plate, have a little more, or don’t want to finish all we started with.
-Remember: How much we need to eat to feel satisfied depends on how hungry we are, which depends on many things including your level of physical activity and how much we ate at previous meals or snacks.
+As you eat, assess how satisfied and full you are becoming.
+That helps you decide whether you need to eat all that’s on your plate, have a little more, or don’t want to finish all you started with.
+Remember: How much you need to eat to feel satisfied depends on how hungry you are, which depends on many things including your level of physical activity and how much you ate at previous meals or snacks.
 Don’t expect to need the exact same amount of food each time you eat.

-- Protein Foods are optional as part of breakfast and snacks.
-It generally depends on what we’re eating (example: most of us like our cereal with milk) and/or how hungry we are – if we’re fairly hungry, a Protein Food in combination with a Grain/Starchy Vegetable or Fruit &/or Vegetable can make for a more satisfying meal or snack.
+- Protein Foods are optional at breakfast and snacks.
+It generally depends on what you’re eating (example: most of us like our cereal with milk) and/or how hungry you are – if you’re fairly hungry, a Protein Food in combination with a Grain/Starchy Vegetable or Fruit &/or Vegetable can make for a more satisfying meal or snack.
 Many people report feeling more satisfied when they include a Protein Food at breakfast.

 - If you aren’t eating on a plate, this image helps you remember the types of foods that you want to include in a meal.
 For example, a turkey sandwich with lettuce, onions and tomatoes fits the model.